 So changing out the router might be simple, it might be complicated… One thing that worked out well at home is that our network is 192.168.1.x, which is the default network for the LAN side of the BR500.
 The WAN side of the BR500 is configured via DHCP, and we have a Comcast supplied internet, with a Netgear cable modem, so this looked like it might be simple.

-Installing the Router at Work
+Installing the 2nd BR500 at my office

 Configuring the VPN